jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 It wasn't the Messages app -- the same stupid trick works with all other SMS apps on Android.
 But if I tried the trick with an iPhone, it wasn't fooled -- it came through just as the fake Sender ID.

-On July 3rd, I reported this vulnerability to Google.
+On July 3rd, I reported this vulnerability to Google via [their security vuln program](https://www.google.com/appserve/security-bugs/m2/new).
 But on July 17th, Google closed the issue as "Won't Fix (Infeasible)", with the assessment that
 "there are no guarantees regarding the sender ID of SMS messages, and they are known to be spoofable."